Lok Bhavan, Imphal

-Raj Bhavan (translation: Government House) is the official residence of the governor of Manipur.
+Lok Bhavan formerly Raj Bhavan (translation: Government House) is the official residence of the governor of Manipur Ajay Kumar Bhalla.
 The present structure was completed in 1898 after the old thatched roofed structure was destroyed in the Anglo-Manipur War of 1891.
 It is located in the capital city of Imphal, Manipur and the area of the campus is 16 acre.
 The present governor of Manipur is Ajay Kumar Bhalla.